matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 execute the timer restart.
 If the widget dies, the call membership will disconnect.

+Additionally the specification should not include specific custom server rules if possible.
+Send an event in the name of a user based on the client sync loop if there is an event with a specific type and specific content, is quiet a specific server behaviour and also would not work well with encrypted state events and cryptographic identities.
+This proposal is a general behaviour valid for all event types.

 ### Federated delayed events

-The delayed events could be sent over federation immediately and then have the receiving servers process them at the appropriate time.
+Delayed events could be sent over federation immediately and then have the receiving servers process (send down to clients) them at the appropriate time.

 Downsides of this approach that have been considered:

-- "heartbeats"/restarts would need to distributed via the federation meaning more traffic and processing to be done.
+- each individual "heartbeats"/restarts would need to distributed via the federation meaning more traffic and processing to be done.
-- if another homeservers missed the "heartbeat"/restart then it might decide that the event is visible in the DAG whereas other homeservers might have received it and come to a different conclusion.
+- if another homeservers missed the federated "heartbeat"/restart message, then it might decide that the event is visible to clients whereas other homeservers might have received it and come to a different conclusion.
 If the event was later cancelled then resolving the inconsistency feels more complex than if the event was never sent in the first place.